Stand up paddle boards are hefty and cumbersome.

 Board bags and socks are relatively inexpensive and they could greatly prolong the life of fiberglass boards.

-Inflatable paddle boards are a little different when it comes to care and storage.
+Inflatable stand up paddle boards are a little different when it comes to care and storage.

-Try to avoid compressing the board just so you can stuff it into a small drawer or box, as you may damage it.
+Try to avoid compressing the stand up paddle board just so you can stuff it into a small drawer or box, as you may damage it.

 Summary: How Do You Store a Stand Up Paddle Board?